 A total joke, none of the supporting characters have any depth, and Rou struggles to feel two dimensional, let alone three.

 At first, for the first give or take 50 chapters, I enjoyed it, seeing a character get strong from the ground up as well as develop their environment, but it quickly fell into repetition and lost it's appeal.
+It's also very hard to make short term growth feel realistic or genuine as very few things in human life provide such a degree of instant gratification.

 It's a nice concept, but poor in execution, especially in character, writing style and story...
 Whoops, that's everything.